department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/yellow-ribbon.md

 ##### Turn in your COE

-Bring your COE to your school’s certifying official, or to the financial aid, military liaison, or other office as determined by your school, and ask to apply to your school’s Yellow Ribbon Program.
+Bring your COE to your school’s certifying official, or to the financial aid, military liaison or other office as determined by your school, and ask to apply to your school’s Yellow Ribbon Program.

 </li>